makehackvoid/fpga-sig/docs/quartus.md

 missing libraries.
 I managed to find these
 [Debian Instructions](https://github.com/Jefferson-Lopes/quartus-installation).

-According to the Quartus Prime install notes Red Hat 7 with KDE is Linux platform of choice.
+According to the Quartus Prime install notes, Red Hat 7 with KDE is Linux platform of choice.
 I can confirm that the software installs with CentOS 7 + KDE plasma desktop.
+Quartus Prime is BIG, a 40Gb disk minimum is suggested.

-Once installed:
+Once the OS is installed you need the following 32 bit libraries:

 ~~~bash
 $ sudo yum install libXft*i686 libXext*i686 ncurses-libs*i686 bzip2*i686
 ~~~